bijanghanei/towncrier/README.md

 # TOWNCRIER

 This project consists of two microservices , repoter and publisher.
 The reporter miroservice has the resposiblity to fetch news from X (formely twitter) and send them in kafka partions related to each username.
-The publisher microservice has the responsiblity to filter the tweets in the kafka topic and partions based on specific words and publish them to any telegram chat that has @towncrier telegram bot.
+The publisher microservice has the responsiblity to filter the tweets in the kafka topic and partions based on specific words and publish them to any telegram chat that has @towncrierrbot telegram bot.

 ## Setup